tstevanovich/angular/README.md

 ## VS Code Settings (settings.json)

 You can find this file in VS Code, by going to `File>Preferences>Settings`.
-In the upper right corder you'll see an icon that looks like `{ }` for Open Settings and it'll open your settings.json file.
+In the upper right corder you'll see an icon that says `Open Settings` and it'll open your settings.json file.
 My settings.json looks like:

 ```json
 {